Bravo: Calendar of Kearney-area events

 Morning Story Time, 10:30 a.m.
 Wednesday at Kearney Area Children’s Museum at 5827 Fourth Ave.
 308-698-2228; KearneyChildrensMuseum.org.
 Parents need to attend the event with their child(ren).

-Whiskey’s fer Drinking: Water’s fer Fighting — Hydropolitical Megatrends, part of Senior College Winterim, 1 p.m.
-Feb.
-1 at Kearney Public Library at 2020 First Ave.
+Whiskey’s fer Drinking: Water’s fer Fighting — Hydropolitical Megatrends part of Senior College Winterim, 1 p.m.
+Wednesday at Kearney Public Library at 2020 First Ave.
 Free admission.
 Call 308-440-2105 or visit SeniorCollegeNE.edu for details.
 Nathan Eidem will lead the class.

+Open Mic Night featuring poets, storytellers, musicians and comedians, 7 p.m.
+Feb.
+2 at The Lark at 809 W. Second St., Hastings.
+Free admission.

+“A History of Galaxies,” a planetarium show, 7 p.m. and 8 p.m.
+Feb.
+3 at UNK Planetarium, Bruner Hall of Science at 2401 11th Ave. on the University of Nebraska at Kearney campus.
+308-865-8277; UNK.edu/planetariumschedule.
+Admission is by free ticket.
+Reserve online by visiting UNK.edu.

 KPL Magazine Sale, 1:30-4 p.m.
 Feb.
 5 at Kearney Public Library at 2020 First Ave.
 308-233-3282; KearneyLib.org.
 The sale includes back issues of 2021, $3 per title, limit of 10 titles per patron.
 Cash or check accepted, no credit cards.
 For more information, contact Sarah at shaack@kearneygov.org or 308-233-3256.